 - Culture and events: planned events include: a Yom Ha'atzmaut party, artistic performances inspired by the Circus Festival on Sukkot, alongside the creation of customized events for the various communities of the city, such as storytelling for the little ones, playgrounds, family oriented performances in the afternoons, happy hours for adults in the evening and more.

 - A senior living facility - residential facility withing walking distance of the mall and train station, being built by the 'Ad 120' chain.

-As part of the construction of the city center, an underground car park for about 400 vehicles has also been built, providing parking for visitors, along with the other existing public car parks (the Iriyah car park and the various train car parks) and the nearby streets.
+As part of the construction of the city center, an underground car park for about 500 vehicles has opened, providing parking for visitors, along with the other existing public car parks (the Iriyah car park and the various train car parks) and the nearby streets.

 Approximately 470 housing units are being built along the avenue in buildings of 5 floors, with the bottom floor as commercial space, including stores, restaurants, pubs and cafes.
 Above them are 4 floors of residential space, with around 60% 2-3 room apartments and the rest 4-5 room apartments.